UPcload/FitAnalytics-WebWidget-Android/README.md

 ## Purchase reporting

- Purchase reporting usually means that when the user receives a confirmation of a successful purchase, namely, the user sees the Order Confirmation Page
+ Providing purchase data not only provides you with insights but also continually enhances the value Fit Finder and our personalized recommendations add to your e-commerce platform.
+Therefore, we highly recommend you to set up purchase reporting on your end.
- (a.k.a OCP or checkout page), the app will report all items in the order to Fit Analytics.

  The reporting is done by sending a simple HTTP request via https.

  The usual report is a collection of attributes such as the order ID, the product serial for each purchased item, purchased size, price, currency, etc.